John the Apostle: Extrabiblical traditions

 John, the disciple of the Lord, going to bathe at Ephesus, and perceiving Cerinthus within, rushed out of the bath-house without bathing, exclaiming, "Let us fly, lest even the bath-house fall down, because Cerinthus, the enemy of the truth, is within."

 It is traditionally believed that John was the youngest of the apostles and survived all of them.
 He is said to have lived to old age, dying of natural causes at Ephesus sometime after AD 98, during the reign of Trajan, thus becoming the only apostle who did not die as a martyr.

 An alternative account of John's death, ascribed by later Christian writers to the early second-century bishop Papias of Hierapolis, claims that he was slain by the Jews.
 Most Johannine scholars doubt the reliability of its ascription to Papias, but a minority, including B.W.
 Bacon, Martin Hengel and Henry Barclay Swete, maintain that these references to Papias are credible.
-Zahn argues that this reference is actually to John the Baptist.
+Theodor Zahn argues that this reference is actually to John the Baptist.

 John's tomb is thought to be located in the former Basilica of St. John at Selçuk, a small town in the vicinity of Ephesus.
 John, along with Virgin Mary and Saint Joseph, belongs among a few saints who left no bodily relics as the opening of his tomb during Constantine the Great's reign yielded no bones.
 This fact gave rise to the belief that his body was assumed into heaven.